 Here you will find publications on topics that concern the GDCh.
 You can find the links to the individual publications by clicking on the arrow to the right of the heading

-Contribution by Henning Hopf, Alain Krief, Stephen A. Matlin and Goverdhan Mehta in the Nachrichten aus der Chemie.
+Article by Henning Hopf, Alain Krief, Stephen A. Matlin and Goverdhan Mehta in the Nachrichten aus der Chemie.
 To the article in the GDCh app

-GDCh fact sheet: Climate change: Small molecules – big impact: (June 2020)
+GDCh factsheet: Climate change: Small molecules – big impact: (June 2020)

 Too much CO 2 from traffic: Is electromobility the solution?
 (May 2019)